WiredForWar/machines-archived/README.md

 # Machines: Wired For War

+**This repository is archived**

+The work on the game is continued at https://github.com/WiredForWar/machines.

+We had to create a new repository with rewritten history to overcome git LFS quota issues (see [#8 at machines](https://github.com/markol/machines/issues/8) and [#19 at machines-archived](https://github.com/WiredForWar/machines-archived/issues/19)).

 **3D Real Time Strategy video game GL port source code** Released as a [free software](https://en.wikipedia.org/wiki/Free_software) under a permission of [Night Dive Studios](https://www.nightdivestudios.com/) who owns the rights to the game.